01 of 10

-Indigo, Indigofera tinctoria, is a shrub or small tree found in many countries in the southeastern parts of Asia.
-The dye is derived from the leaves of the indigo plant that are red or purple in color.
+Indigo, Indigofera tinctoria, is a shrub or small tree found in many countries in southeastern Asia.
+The dye is derived from the leaves of the indigo plant that are red or purple.
 The leaves are usually divided into smaller leaflets.
 The small rose, purple, or white flowers are borne in spikes or clusters.
 The fruit is a pod, usually with a thin partition between the seeds.

 Indigo plants were brought to the American colonies and were grown in the deep South for many years but never became the cash crop that many settlers expected because of the special techniques needed to extract and create dye powder for export.
 The crop was soon replaced by rice and cotton.